 - Notice, as I did one day, a storefront somewhere in the Arab quarter of the Old City that is being refurbished?
 Those arches and pillars look very medieval, don’t they, much like castles you’ve seen in Europe?
 That’s because they probably date from the Crusader or early Ottoman period.

-Visit the Tower of David Night Spectacular
+The Tower of David Night Spectacular

 Once you have an overview of the history of this complicated city, stay for the “Tower of David Night Spectacular.”
 Essentially a sound and light show, it is particularly well-produced.
 Sitting outdoors in the open within the Tower of David, spectators watch projections onto the ancient walls.